oracle-samples/bysyscall/CONTRIBUTING.md

 for dynamic linking; `__wrap_function()` should simply call `function()`.

-Also add tests to tests/ to check your syscall wrapper override works and matches the results from the syscall itself.
+Also add tests to tests/ to check your syscall wrapper override works and matches the results from the syscall itself, and verify no regressions are introduced.